Cartergi5/Carter-and-Anthony/Progess_Report.md

 ## Extra work

-{For our extended liste we also tasked ourselves with redesigning the car housing to accomidate aruco tags, in this we have successfully be able to add a top, and two side places for aruci tags for the future car to be able to know where it is around a room.}
+{For our extended list we also tasked ourselves with redesigning the car housing to accomidate aruco tags, in this we have successfully be able to add a top, and two side places for aruco tags for the future car to be able to know where it is around a room.}

 ## Next steps